 ‘Ohana — Polynesian Village Resort

 If you’ve been a long-time DFB reader, you probably guessed ‘Ohana would be on our list!
-This family style, all-you-care-to-enjoy restaurant serves up a character breakfast (Lilo and Stitch!) and a festive dinner (Hawaiian storytelling and games!).
+This family style, all-you-care-to-enjoy restaurant serves up a character breakfast with Lilo & Stitch (currently unavailable) and a festive dinner (Hawaiian storytelling and games!).
 For dinner, meats are cooked over a oak-fired grill and brought to the table on skewers, letting each guest try as much or as little as they’d like.
 Family style salad, teriyaki and stir-fried noodles, chicken wings, and pork dumplings accompany the meat and provide a little variety for diners.

 ‘Ohana also has the added bonus of convenience.
 It’s just a Monorail ride away from Magic Kingdom, which means you can enjoy this non-park meal even if you’re spending a full day at the park.
 In fact, the Polynesian is a great place to get away from the crowds for a while and recharge!